Gigya-ClientServices/Gigya-iOS-Swift-Demo/README.md

 # GigyaSwift
 This is an iOS Demo project written in Swift with XCode that provide simple connection of Gigya's native iOS SDK

+## Requirements
+1. Xcode 7.3 (does NOT work in Xcode 8)
+2. Targets iOS 9.3 (does NOT work targetting iOS 10)

 ## Configuration
 **IMPORTANT** Ensure your version of XCode is updated to the latest version.